Should you use videos in your email marketing campaigns? It depends.

 - Add a call-to-action button below the image.

 After you have added the image to your campaign, it's time to add a button that takes people to the video's landing page.
 Add the main CTA of the video directly below the image and write a CTA like click here to watch or play now.

 You must ensure that the video is already hosted online on either your website or a video platform like YouTube, as only then will you be able to direct readers to it.

 Using videos in your email marketing can either be beneficial or harmful to your results based on how you add and send them.
 So unless you want to take such a risk, it's best to stick to using images and GIFs in your email.

-But if most of your subscribers use Apple Mail or other email clients who support video, you can use videos as a part of your email campaigns.
-If you do decide to use video in the email, then be mindful and follow the steps mentioned above to add videos to your campaign the right way.
+But if most of your subscribers use Apple Mail or other email clients that support video, you can use videos as a part of your email campaigns.
+If you decide to use video in the email, then be mindful and follow the steps mentioned above to add videos to your campaign correctly.

 Apart from using videos or gifs, you can use emojis to spruce up your email.
 Find out how in our guide on emojis in emails.

 Hey there, thanks for reading till the end.
 Here are 3 ways we can help you grow your business: